GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 ## Motion Planner

-The goal of the motion planner is to counteract the overall drift of the system that accumulates over time, to prevent the bird from violating the constraints of the room.
+The goal of the motion planner is to counteract the overall drift in the system that accumulates over time, to prevent the bird from violating the constraints of the room.
 It basically emulates a *throw* back towards the center if the bird strays too far from the center / too close to the walls.
 It works by switching the behaviour over long time horizons, since experiments with reactive approaches did not give good results.
 This also relies on a special elliptical manifold which functions as mixture of the target circle and cuboidal constraints of the drone cage.